Cambridge-Hands-On-Science/Experiments/Experiments/Retired/Polio, vaccination and disease eradication (now merged with microbes).md

 **Use our cuddly poliovirus to learn how we can prevent and eradicate diseases!** - Use our cuddly poliovirus to learn how we can prevent and eradicate diseases!

-Last initially checked on 2021-01-07 by Samuel Amey (sra44@cam.ac.uk)) and doublechecked on 2021-01-12 by Richard "Miffles" Mifsud (rwm41@cam.ac.uk))
+Last initially checked on 2021-01-07 by Samuel Amey (sra44@cam.ac.uk)) and double-checked on 2021-01-12 by Richard "Miffles" Mifsud (rwm41@cam.ac.uk))

 ## Tags
 <!--- Start Tags (DO NOT REMOVE THIS COMMENT) --->